-Here's what some students had to say about their experience with a MATRIX-AMSI online research symposium.
+Here's what some students had to say about their experience with a MATRIX-AMSI PhD student research symposium.

 “I was able to listen to interesting talks from different researchers and meet people within different areas in my field.
 The collaboration session was one of my favourites.”